 Contrary to prior research (e.g., Holmberg & Christianson, 2002; Kebbell et al., 2010), the use of dominance strategies also predicted a higher likelihood of partial confessions among our sample of individuals incarcerated in the U.S. A comparison of effect sizes (odds ratios) between the humane and dominance/control approaches, however, suggests that humane approaches are the strongest predictors of confession.
 Specifically, respondents reportedly experiencing dominance strategies increased the odds of them having partially confessed by 124%, compared to 402% when humane strategies were used—more than a three-fold increase.
 Moreover, dominance/control strategies did not relate to respondents’ self-reported full confessions.
 The role of dominance/control techniques in confessions warrants further research.
 It may be that those who partially confessed from use of such strategies were also more likely to be innocent, as many of the dominance/control factor items are representative of accusatorial methods, which increase false confessions from innocent individuals (Meissner et al., 2014).
-Future research can examine how, from suspects’ perspectives, interrogation approaches differentially relate to interrogation decisions while taking into account self-reported guilt or innocence (e.g., May et al., 2021).
+Future research can examine how, from interviewees’ perspectives, interrogation approaches differentially relate to interrogation decisions while taking into account self-reported guilt or innocence (e.g., May et al., 2021).

 Finally, rapport-based and confrontational interrogation techniques did not predict any of our outcome variables of interest.
 It is difficult to directly compare these findings with prior work because the few studies that use interrogation techniques to predict outcomes with samples of persons suspected of a crime have adopted different conceptual and methodological approaches.
 Goodman-Delahunty et al. (2014) characterized interview strategies as legalistic, physical, cognitive, and social and identified both coercive and non-coercive subtypes of each, which does not directly map onto rapport.
 In contrast, Snook et al. (2015) used data reduction techniques to factor analyze discrete aspects of interviewers’ behaviors, similar to the present study.
 That study yielded only one clean factor (labeled ‘Humanitarian’) from 30 items, whereas the present study yielded four distinct, interpretable factors.
 Our confrontation factor contained a mixture of guilt presumptive, accusatorial techniques including evidence ploys.
 These strategies are known to increase both true and false confessions (Meissner et al., 2014), but they did not predict interrogation outcomes in the present study.
 Our rapport factor had lower internal consistency compared to the other three, which may indicate some conceptual ambiguity that could obscure the potential role of rapport-building approaches in generating confessions, cooperation, and information disclosure.